nokotamustang/OpenGL_and_Vulkan_3D/README.md

 ![Screenshots](./screenshots/mgl_cook-torrance_1.png)

 For more realism in the model, the computation of the BRDF is more complex.
-Therefore more costly to compute.
 The Cook-Torrance model assumes a surface is composed of tiny micro-facets, each acting as a perfect mirror reflecting light.
 These micro-facets vary in orientation, producing a range of reflection behaviors from diffuse (rough surfaces) to specular (smooth surfaces).

 The model is physically grounded, adhering to principles like energy conservation and reciprocity, and it produces realistic highlights and material appearances under different lighting conditions.

 ![Screenshots](./screenshots/mgl_cook-torrance_2.png)

+I continue the format presented in the Blinn-Phone demo, where we have global illumination with cast shadows, a series of local point lights, and a flash light modelled as a spot light from the camera direction:

+-   Press `f` to toggle the flash light.

+-   Press `F2` to toggle the global light source.

+-   Press `F4` to toggle local light sources (two local point lights in the scene, one green and one blue).

+-   Press `F5` to toggle local texture blend.

 ![Screenshots](./screenshots/mgl_cook-torrance_3.png)

-The Cook-Torrance BRDF combines:
+In summary the Cook-Torrance BRDF combines:

 -   A diffuse component for scattered, non-directional reflection (e.g., matte surfaces).